 The explanation: The amygdala are two internal brain regions that are involved in emotional reactions and decision making.
 When flooded with anger or worry, these regions deploy bottom-up signals to the cerebral cortex.
 The insula, a region of the cerebral cortex, should then respond with top-down strategies and goals designed to inhibit an individual’s emotional response in line with the goal.
 This is what helps you take a deep breath and think before acting on a sudden emotion.
-In ADHD brains, this insula-amygdala connection is weak, which “can lead to a breakdown in regulating negative emotions,” Nigg says.
-“Emotion regulation is a big part of ADHD that has been traditionally ignored.”
+In ADHD brains, this insula-amygdala connection is weak, which can lead to a breakdown in regulating negative emotions.
+Emotional regulation is a big part of ADHD that has been traditionally ignored.

-Not all Kids with ADHD Are the Same
+ADHD Spectrum: Not all Children Are the Same